ppy/osu-wiki/wiki/Game_modifier/Half_Time/en.md

 - When the Half Time mod is enabled, the `Length`, `BPM`, and `Objects` values will be colored in a light blue with the new values.
 (Pictured below.)
   - The `Objects` value will still be colored light blue even though no change in value is actually made.
-- The `CS`, `AR`, and `HP` values will have a superscript triangle next to their values that indicate a small decrease in their values.
-(Pictured below.)
+- The `CS`, `AR`, and `HP` values will have a superscript triangle next to their values that indicates a small decrease in their values (pictured below).
 - The name "Half Time" could be labeled as a misnomer, as the HT mod does not actually decrease the speed of a beatmap by 0.5x times (50%); it decreases the speed of beatmaps by 0.75x (75%).

 ![Changed values](img/GM_HT.jpg "Screenshot of beatmap values being changed by the Half Time mod")